tylerwatson-db/brave-search-mcp-server/README.md

 An MCP server implementation that integrates the Brave Search API, providing comprehensive search capabilities including web search, local business search, image search, video search, news search, and AI-powered summarization.
 This project supports both HTTP and STDIO transports, with HTTP as the default mode.

+## Web Interface

+The server includes a simple web interface for easy searching.
+When running in HTTP mode, you can access the front-end at the root URL:

+- **URL**: `http://localhost:8080/` (or your configured host/port)
+- **Features**: Clean, modern interface with search input and results display
+- **Usage**: Simply enter your search query and press Enter or click Search

+The web interface provides a user-friendly way to test the Brave Search API without needing to use the MCP protocol directly.

 ## Tools

 ### Web Search (`brave_web_search`)